violetyao/textxd-new.github.io/19-academic/content/home/header.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

-title = "TextXD: Dec.
-3 - 5, 2019"
+title = ""
-subtitle = "Text Analysis Across Domains 2019"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.